holisticon/ranked/README.md

 - Learning of SpringBoot with Kotlin
 - Learning of CQRS, Event Sourcing with AxonFramework
-- Learning React frontend technology
+- Learning ReactJS frontend technology

 ## Ideas and Requirements